It's always upsetting when an employee chooses to leave your team and in addition to the immediate loss, there are three key effects:

 1. More work

 Pushing more work on your plate or on your team has a direct effect on whether someone else will consider leaving.
 If you decide to take on extra responsibility, then it takes away from the amount of time you put in to crucial soft skill areas of team building.
 If your team picks up the extra work, then can feel burdened, unhappy and ready to look for a new position.
-Moreover, they know their ex-team member now has a more lucrative and probably less stressful role.
+Moreover, they know their ex-team member now has a more lucrative role.

 2. Lost Expertise